 Available for more than 50 years, it is vital reading for anyone who wants to understand the music business.

 In addition to covering industry news as and when it occurs, the editorial team also creates exclusive content.
 Which goes deeper into the key issues of the industry.

 Their exceptional relationships with various trade bodies and chart providers include the UK’s Official Charts Company.
-This means they are able to analyse the data and trends behind the modern music industry.
+This means they can analyze the data and trends behind the modern music industry.

-In 2003, Music Week relaunched its website to incorporate daily news and features.
+In 2003, the magazine relaunched its website to incorporate daily news and features.
 They also included record release listings and UK sales, airplay, and club charts.

 A few years later, a separate free-to-access site for the Music Week Directory listed 10,000 contacts in the UK music industry.

-In 2011, Music Week was sold to Intent Media.
-In the first edition under new ownership, it was proclaimed that the title would alter its day of publication Monday to Thursday.
+In 2011, the magazine was sold to Intent Media.
+In the first edition under new ownership, it was proclaimed that the title would alter its day of publication from Monday to Thursday.